Part One: The Collapsed Inner Masculine

 - Consciously face your fear and speak your truth, even in small everyday situations.
 Assert what you want by following through with actions, even if it is scary and you feel vulnerable.
 But do it with your heart open, not with rage and frustration.
 Notice that people with genuine authority don’t exert force, they simply state what they want in a calm and respectful manner.
 Train yourself to go outward and to speak your truth in a lovingly assertive way.

 - When you have an impulse, an inspiration or a desire, immediately go into action and do it.
 Practice doing it within 5 minutes.
 Do it, externalize it, even if it is something small.
 Don’t procrastinate.
 For example, if you notice that you are thirsty, get some water right away, rather than putting it off until you finish whatever project you are working on.
 Likewise, if you have an idea or an inspiration, write it down immediately.
 If you want to give a gift to someone, don’t relegate it to do later, instead take an action toward procuring that gift now.
-This is the way of the healthy inner male.
+This is the way of the healthy inner masculine.

 - Finally, take a project you started and finish it.
-This is how the healthy inner male creates structure and brings things to completion.
+This is how the healthy inner masculine creates structure and brings things to completion.
 Then, take the next project that is unfinished and finish it.
 Continue one at a time until all of your unfinished projects are completed.

-By doing these practices, you are retraining your inner male to express outwardly through positive actions and clear communication.
+By doing these practices, you are retraining your inner masculine to express outwardly through positive actions and clear communication.
 You are teaching him not to collapse but to give generously of himself in interpersonal relationships and to society.
-You are empowering him by showing him that masculinity is a force of good and something to be proud of, that the healthy inner male can make your life a productive, loving experience and, ultimately, make this world a better place.
+You are empowering him by showing him that masculinity is a force of good and something to be proud of, that the healthy inner masculine can make your life a productive, loving experience and, ultimately, make this world a better place.